 HER2 dysregulation is another promising target for advanced NSCLC and is abrogated via different mechanisms including exon 20 mutations, transmembrane domain mutations, amplification and protein overexpression.
 Mutations in exon 20 were the first HER2 mutations described and occur in 1%-5% of patients, over-represented in young patients, never-smokers, females, patients without ethnic clustering and typically in adenocarcinomas [243].
 Such mutations are analogous to EGFR exon 20 insertions, being mutually exclusive to other oncogenic drivers, and are usually 3-12 bp in-frame insertions between codons 775-881, the most common being the YVMA insertion at codon 775.
 HER2 insertions are typically resistant to HER-targeting TKIs afatinib, dacomitinib and neratinib [244, 245], although some specific genotypes, e.g. those resulting in Gly770 insertion, may retain sensitivity [246].
 Afatinib and poziotinib have demonstrated some activity in HER2-mutated NSCLC in small series [247, 248].
 More recently, targeting HER2 mutation with adotrastuzumab emtansine (TDM-1) has shown promise with two cohorts demonstrating responses including mutants with no copy-number change [249].
+Trastuzumab deruxtecan is a novel antibody-drug conjugate composed of an anti-HER2 antibody, cleavable tetrapeptide-based linker and topoisomerase I inhibitor payload.
+In a phase I trial, patients with HER2-mutated NSCLC who received trastuzumab deruxtecan had a confirmed ORR of 72.7% (8/11) [249a].
+DESTINY-Lung01 (NCT03505710) is an ongoing, multicentre, phase 2 study of trastuzumab deruxtecan in patients with non-squamous NSCLC overexpressing HER2 or containing a HER2-activating mutation.
+Interim results for the cohort with HER2 mutations after a median follow-up of 8.0 months (range, 1.4-14.2 months)

+have been reported [249b].
+Confirmed ORR by independent review committee among the 42 patients was 61.9% (95% CI 45.6%-76.4%); median DOR was not reached at data cut-off (DCR), which was 90.5% (95% CI, 77.4%-97.3%); and estimated median PFS was 14.0 months (95% CI 6.4-14.0 months).
+Its use is mainly restricted to clinical trials, while activity is promising [III, B].
 Abnormal gene copy-number is also identified at HER2, although is typically polysomy, with HER2 exon 20 insertions and amplification usually mutually exclusive [243].
 Targeting HER2 amplification or protein expression with trastuzumab monotherapy has not consistently demonstrated benefit, but may have a role in HER2-mutant NSCLC, although data are usually based on cases confounded by concurrent ChT and variable HER2 expression.
 The antibody-drug conjugate TDM-1 has shown very modest activity in HER2-overexpressing NSCLC [250].
 Rarer HER2 variants include transmembrane domain mutations (e.g. V659, G660) that have reported sensitivity to afatinib and TDM-1 [251].
 Nevertheless, given the paucity of robust data, targeting HER2 dysregulation is not currently recommended and recruitment into open trials is encouraged [III, C].

 Somatic fusions involving the neurotrophic tyrosine receptor kinase genes (NTRK1-3) are rare oncogenic drivers occurring at low prevalence (< 1%) in a variety of tumours including NSCLC [252], again typically in adenocarcinomas (although non-adenocarcinoma cases are reported) and never-smokers [252a].
 The rarity of these NTRK gene fusions across different cancer types has resulted in basket trial design for drug development.
-NRTK1-3 gene fusions encode oncogenic TRKA-C fusion proteins, respectively, that can be targeted by therapies in development, including larotrectinib (LOXO-101) and entrectinib (RXDX-101) [253-256].
-Both have demonstrated marked durable responses in NTRK fusion-positive NSCLC in early reports from ongoing single arm basket studies.
-In July 2019, the EMA's Committee for Medicinal Products for Human Use recommended conditional approval in Europe of larotrectinib for the treatment of adult and paediatric patients with solid tumours that display an NTRK gene fusion whose disease has spread or cannot be surgically removed and who have no other satisfactory treatment options.
-While recruitment in clinical trials is encouraged, larotrectinib and entrectinib show promising clinical activity in these rare entities [III, C].
+NRTK1-3 gene fusions encode oncogenic TRKA-C fusion proteins, respectively, that can be targeted by therapies, including larotrectinib (LOXO-101) and entrectinib (RXDX-101) [253-256].
+Both have demonstrated marked durable responses in NTRK fusion-positive NSCLC in single-arm basket studies.